MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 ***

 # 4. Testing your project
 The previous 2 chapters presented how to make the devices to be able to send and receive commands through some APIs.

 Build the applications and download the output files to the target devices.
 Please exit from the network log capturing before programming the device, because the debugger has no access to the chip while the Network Analyzer (or Energy Profiler) is connected.
-If the programming doesn’t erase the full flash memory, the device can rejoin to the network right after the programming, because the “znet” tokes are not lost.
+**Note**: Please **do not** erase the device before programming, otherwise the “znet” tokes will be deleted, and the device cannot join the network except [Join the network](https://github.com/MarkDing/IoT-Developer-Boot-Camp/wiki/Zigbee-Hands-on-Forming-and-Joining#73-join-the-network-on-switch-router-device) again as instructed in last lab.

-Press Button1 for less than 200ms to send the ON command or between 200ms to 1000ms to send the OFF command, and you will notice that LED1 on the light toggle on and off.
+Press Button1 for less than 500ms to send the ON command or between 500ms to 1000ms to send the OFF command, and you will notice that LED1 on the light toggle on and off.

 **Note**: The LED0 on the light node is used for indicating the network activity by default, that why you will also observe the LED0 on the light node is blinky if send any command it.

 In the meantime, have a look at the CLI of the devices and the Network Analyzer (you should re-start the capturing on either side).

 The Switch should print something like the followings on the serial console:
 ```
 Button1 is pressed for 119 milliseconds
 Command is zcl on-off ON
 Command is successfully sent

-Button1 is pressed for 392 milliseconds
+Button1 is pressed for 592 milliseconds
 Command is zcl on-off OFF
 Command is successfully sent
 ```